iutools/iutools/doc/test-plan.md

 ##Spell Checker

+Spell check SYLLABIC -- Happy Path
+- Enter some text in SYLLABIC, some of which are badly spelled, others not.
+- Hit _Spell Check_ button
+- Words from input text should be displayed one at a time, with misspelled words underlined.
+- Make sure that  the corrected text, as well as all the suggested spellings are  displayed in SYLLABIC
+- Make sure that all the words that are mis-spelled are labeled as such and that the first suggested spelling is the right one
+- Click on a mis-spelled word and choose an alternate spelling
+  - Make sure that the chosen spelling is now displayed

 Spell check LATIN -- Happy Path
 - Enter some text in LATIN, some of which are badly spelled, others not.
+- Hit _Spell Check_ button
+- Words from input text should be displayed one at a time, with misspelled words underlined.
 - Make sure that the corrected text, as well as all the suggested spellings are  displayed in LATIN
 - Make sure that all the words that are mis-spelled are labeled as such and that the first suggested spelling is the right one
 - Click on a mis-spelled word and choose an alternate spelling
   - Make sure that the chosen spelling is now displayed

-Spell check SYLLABIC -- Happy Path
-- Enter some text in SYLLABIC, some of which are badly spelled, others not.
+Concurency testing
+- When you hit _Spell Check_
+  - Check that the Progress Wheel is displayed until the very last word has been displayed.
+  - While the checker is still working on some of the words, try click on a misspelled word and doing each of the followgin:
-- Make sure that  the corrected text, as well as all the suggested spellings are  displayed in SYLLABIC
+    - select one of the suggested spellings
+    - type your own spelling
+  - While the is still working on some of the words:
+    - Hit the cancel button
-- Make sure that all the words that are mis-spelled are labeled as such and that the first suggested spelling is the right one
+      - Make sure progress wheel has disappeared and that the app has stopped checking words
-- Click on a mis-spelled word and choose an alternate spelling
+    - Copy paste some new text to be spelled and hit _Spell Check_
-  - Make sure that the chosen spelling is now displayed
+       - Make sure the new spell checking task is started correctly

 Progress Wheel
 - When you hit Spell button, make sure that the progress wheel is displayed